Brand-Name Companies, No-Name Workers

 It lists a fake beginning date, a faux Chilean nationality, and a faux name.
 For approximately the value of admission to Disney World, he now had a bogus green card.

 In mid-August, she directed Jose and two Venezuelan pals north to a typhoon-damaged Walmart save in Salem, Massachusetts, in line with WhatsApp messaging the various buddies.
-“We didn’t even recognize wherein that became,” Jose stated.
+“We didn’t even recognize where that became,” Jose stated.
 “Near Boston?”